 Name Description Suggested Usage Status Status summary of the host along with CPU, and Memory utilization.
 You can also see the VM power status.
-Configuration Configuration summary of the host and the VMs.
-To view complete specification of the host and individual VMs.
+To view status and performance of the VM.
+VMs. specifi To view complete specification of the host and individual VMs.